formlio/forml/docs/feed.rst

    :ref:`schema catalogs <io-catalog>` to the hosted data-sources effectively matching the logical schemas with actual data.

-Content resolving takes places in scope of the :class:`DSL parsing <forml.io.dsl.parser.Visitor>` as part of the Reader routine simply by replacing the matched DSL :class:`Sources
+Content resolving takes places in scope of the :ref:`DSL parsing <query-parser>` as part of the Reader routine simply by :class:`visiting <forml.io.dsl.parser.Visitor>` and replacing the matched DSL :class:`Sources <forml.io.dsl.Source>`/:class:`Features
-<forml.io.dsl.Source>`/:class:`Features <forml.io.dsl.Feature>` with the mapped terms declared
-already using the parser-target semantic.
+<forml.io.dsl.Feature>` with the mapped terms declared already using the parser-target semantic.

 When launching the pipeline, ForML :ref:`runner <runner>` expands the Feed into one or more initial tasks within the assembled :ref:`workflow <workflow>` making it a native part of the final